Color Matching Popsicles – Educational Craft for Kids

 For example, you can cut extra felt cloth and glue it to the stick for color and texture (such as this one).
 Or you can simply paint your craft stick or buy a pre-colored version.

 For kids who are just learning colors for the first time, you may want to show them only up to 3 colors at a time.
-Introduce the colors and their names with the 3-period lesson as explained by the Montessori training blog here.
+Introduce the colors and their names with the 3-period lesson as explained by a Montessori training blog here.